-- Understanding inherent damping in structures to settle the issue of which is the best damping model to be used in linear and nonlinear time history analyses. - Shake table experiments with 6-DOF seismic base excitation on large-scale building specimens with and without non-structural components and systems and large-scale bridge sub-structures (e.g., bridge bents) will guide in the selection of appropriate inherent damping models. - Experimental study of dynamic soil-foundation-structure interaction and geotechnical systems: - Kinematic interaction of the foundation with the soil (in the absence of the superstructure). - Inertial interaction (→ additional rocking and torsional components of motion of the foundation). - Reinforced soil systems, retaining walls, tunnels, slopes and embankments, soil improvement techniques. - Geotechnical issues that cannot be studied in laboratory-scale experiments, e.g., lateral spread in layered soils, liquefaction of gravelly soils, seismic response of alternative backfill materials such as tire-derived aggregates, seismic settlements of saturated soils, seismic compression of unsaturated soils. - > Two general types of experimental SSI studies become possible: - Verification studies under three-axial or six-axial excitation. - Large soil box studies under tri-axial or six-axial excitation.
+- Understanding inherent damping in structures to settle the issue of which is the best damping model to be used in linear and nonlinear time history analyses: - Shake table experiments with multi-directional seismic base excitation on large-scale building specimens with and without non-structural components and systems and large-scale bridge sub-structures (e.g., bridge bents) will guide in the selection of appropriate inherent damping models. - Experimental study of dynamic soil-foundation-structure interaction and geotechnical systems: - Kinematic interaction of the foundation with the soil (in the absence of the superstructure). - Inertial interaction (→ additional rocking and torsional components of motion of the foundation). - Three general types of experimental SSI studies become possible: - Verification studies under multi-axial excitation (i.e., apply numerically simulated total foundation motion to the shake table platen). - Large soil box studies under multi-axial excitation. - Hybrid tests. - Reinforced soil systems, retaining walls, tunnels, slopes and embankments, soil improvement techniques. - Geotechnical issues that cannot be studied in laboratory-scale experiments, e.g., lateral spread in layered soils, liquefaction of gravelly soils, seismic response of alternative backfill materials such as tire-derived aggregates, seismic settlements of saturated soils, seismic compression of unsaturated soils.

-- Seismic safety of unreinforced masonry buildings - URM walls subjected to uni-axial in-plane forces tend to exhibit a much better performance than under bi-axial seismic loading conditions (out-of-plane collapse). - Vertical ground acceleration could also play an important role on the strength capacity (arching mechanism) and stability of URM walls. - Development of effective retrofit and strengthening methods, and improvement of current design provisions. - > Seismic performance of reinforced concrete and reinforced masonry wall structures - Design provisions for RC and reinforced masonry shear walls are primarily based on in-plane horizontal loading tests of wall components. - Effects of simultaneous bi-horizontal and vertical ground excitation could play a significant role on the seismic performance of a building with RC or reinforced masonry walls. - Actual seismic response and load-resisting mechanism of a structural system could differ significantly from what is anticipated by design standards. - Multi-axial shake table tests of large/full-scale structural systems are needed to investigate this problem and to improve current design codes.
+Seismic safety of unreinforced masonry buildings:

+- URM walls subjected to uni-axial in-plane forces tend to exhibit a much better performance than under bi-axial seismic loading conditions (out-of-plane collapse). - Vertical ground acceleration could also play an important role on the strength capacity (arching mechanism) and stability of URM walls.

+Seismic performance of reinforced concrete and reinforced masonry wall structures:

+- Design provisions for RC and reinforced masonry shear walls are primarily based on in-plane horizontal loading tests of wall components. - Effects of simultaneous bi-horizontal and vertical ground excitation could play a significant role on the seismic performance of a building with RC or reinforced masonry walls.

-- Structural Concrete and Precast Concrete Systems - Most research supporting seismic design with structural concrete has been limited to components or reduced-scale models of building systems. - In the US, only three landmark building tests were performed at large- or full-scale on a shaking table but under single-axis excitation. - Research is needed on innovative, resilient, seismic-resistant concrete systems under multi-axial seismic base excitation, specifically to validate earthquake protective systems under more realistic conditions and improve modeling and analysis capabilities for component and system behavior. - Influence of dynamic shear behavior on flexural deformation capacity in RC structural systems. - Complex dynamic system interactions in the context of realistic multi-component earthquake base excitations to improve our current ability to model system behavior. - Use of high-strength (or ultra-high performance) materials (reinforcing bars and concrete) and advanced materials (e.g., fiber-reinforced concrete). - Seismic performance of commercial tilt-up buildings (which behaved poorly during the 1994 Northridge Earthquake). - Research using the LHPOST6 on building systems incorporating precast braced frames has the potential to impact significantly the precast concrete industry.
+Structural Concrete and Precast Concrete Systems:

+- Research is needed on innovative, seismic-resilient concrete systems under multi-axial seismic base excitation, specifically to validate earthquake protective systems under more realistic conditions and improve modeling and analysis capabilities for component and system behavior. - Use of high-strength (or ultra-high performance) materials (reinforcing bars and concrete) and advanced materials (e.g., fiber-reinforced concrete). - Seismic performance of commercial tilt-up buildings (which behaved poorly during the 1994 Northridge Earthquake).

-Structural Steel Systems
+Structural Steel Systems: